 It’s a very common question for new gold buyers.
 And one we hear a lot.

-There is also the consideration that coins that are not 99.5% pure will not be GST exempt in NZ.
+There is also the consideration that coins that are not 99.5% pure will not be GST exempt in New Zealand.
 This includes some common overseas coins such as the South African Krugerrand which is only 91.67% pure or 22 carat.
 And American Eagles are also only 22 carat so not 99.5% and not GST exempt.
 So generally it’s safer to avoid these less than 99.5% pure gold coins.

 Local NZ gold bars (or sometimes referred to as gold ingots) are usually 99.99% pure so GST is not an issue with these.